Citation, DOI & article data

 Diffuse cutaneous neurofibromas and plexiform neurofibromas are discussed separately, and localised cutaneous neurofibromas are generally not a radiological diagnosis.
-As such, the remainder of this article being a general discussion focusing on the most common localised intraneural neurofibromas which are by far the most common form of neurofibroma, representing 90% of these lesions 2.
+As such, the remainder of this article is a general discussion focusing on the most common localised intraneural neurofibromas which are by far the most common form of neurofibroma, representing 90% of these lesions 2.

 Peak presentation of sporadic localized intraneural neurofibromas is between 20 and 30 years of age 5 with no sex predilection.
 When in the setting of neurofibromatosis type 1 they appear earlier, generally in early childhood 6.

 The majority of localised intraneural neurofibromas are solitary and sporadic and not associated with neurofibromatosis type 1.
 However, when multiple neurofibromas are present (or plexiform neurofibromas) then the diagnosis of NF1 is almost assured.

 The clinical presentation of localised intraneural neurofibromas is non-specific and the result of either mass effect on surrounding lesions (or palpable lump) or neurogenic dysfunction.

 Neurofibromas are therefore considered WHO grade I tumours under the current (2016) WHO classification of CNS tumours 6.

 Unlike schwannomas, neurofibromas are not encapsulated and infiltrate between the nerve fascicles.
 They primarily affect superficial cutaneous nerves, however occasionally affect larger deep-seated nerves.